 Put on your walking shoes and join Ballarat Heritage Tours on a guided stroll around the city centre.
-Kitted out in 1850s garb, local historian Andrew Sharpe leads the 90-minute tour, which focuses on historic Lydiard Street and the heritage railway precinct that surrounds Ballarat Central train station.
+Local historian Andrew Sharpe leads the 90-minute tour, which focuses on historic Lydiard Street and the heritage railway precinct that surrounds Ballarat train station.

 Learn more about life in the goldfields at award-winning Sovereign Hill.
 This historical town recreation has been transporting visitors back to 1850s Ballarat for more than 40 years.
 It’s one of Victoria’s premier tourist attractions.
 The open-air museum features realistic streetscapes, shops and eateries, manned by costume-clad staff.
 Try your luck at panning for gold, ride in a horse-drawn wagon or take an underground mine tour.
 Pre-purchase your tickets, and allow a full day to take it all in.